Canada national rugby union team: Start of the Professional era

-Canada won the now defunct Pacific Rim tournament three years in succession in 1996, 1997 and 1998.
+Canada won the now defunct Pacific Rim Rugby Championship three years in succession in 1996, 1997 and 1998.

 Canada finished second in Round 4 of the Americas 1999 Rugby World Cup qualifying, losing only to Argentina, and qualified for the World Cup.
 Canada finished third in their pool (with France, Fiji and Namibia), winning their match against Namibia but losing their other two fixtures.
-The victory against Namibia was uncharacteristic for Canada, as they ran the score up to 72–11, one of their most lopsided victories, as there was a very slight statistical chance that they could have advanced on points scored.
-This thrashing was the one bright light in an otherwise gloomy and disappointing 1999 World Cup performance.
+The victory against Namibia was uncharacteristic for Canada, as they ran the score up to 72–11, one of their most lopsided victories.
+This thrashing was the one bright light in an otherwise disappointing 1999 World Cup performance.

-Like all second- and third-tier nations, the Canadians have had problems having these players available for important games.
-As a consequence Canada has slipped out of the top 10 rugby union nations, but has nevertheless provided top class players such as Dan Baugh, Rod Snow, Mike James, Colin Yukes, Dave Lougheed and Jamie Cudmore to teams in England, Wales and France.
-The Canadians qualified for the 2003 Rugby World Cup in Australia.
+Like many second and third-tier nations, the Canadians have not always had their full complement of players available for test matches.
+Nevertheless, Canada has produced top class players such as Dan Baugh, Rod Snow, Mike James, Colin Yukes, Dave Lougheed and Jamie Cudmore who have played professionally in England, Wales and France.

-Canada qualified as Americas 1, finishing at the top of Round 4 Americas tournaments, winning five of their six fixtures to enter the 2003 World Cup in Australia, their fifth world cup in a row.
+Canada qualified for the 2003 Rugby World Cup as Americas 1, finishing at the top of Round 4 Americas tournaments, winning five of their six fixtures to enter the 2003 World Cup in Australia, their fifth world cup in a row.
 Canada's sole win was a 24–7 result against Tonga as they lost their games against Italy, Wales and the All Blacks.

-Since 2003 Canada has played host to the Churchill Cup, making the final in 2010 but losing to the England Saxons 38–18.
-In 2004 and 2005 they replaced China in the Super Powers Cup.
-For the 2004 Superpowers Cup, Canada was substituted for China.
-In 2005 the competition was renamed the Super Cup.
-Canada beat Japan 15–10 in the final.
+From 2003 to 2011 Canada played host to the Churchill Cup and made one finals appearance in 2010, losing to the England Saxons 38–18.
+In 2004 and 2005 they competed in the Super Powers Cup.
+In 2005 the competition was renamed the Super Cup and Canada beat Japan 15–10 in the final.

+2007 World Cup Cycle

 In 2006 Canada completed the qualification process for the 2007 Rugby World Cup.
 They were in a three-team group also containing Barbados and the United States.
 Each played the other once.
 On 24 June 2006, Canada defeated Barbados 71–3, in Bridgetown, their largest ever win.
 Canada achieved a record win over the US in the match in Newfoundland on August 12, 2006, defeating the USA 56–7 in front of a capacity crowd, when player James Pritchard scored a national record 36 points with three tries, six conversions and three penalties in the match, beating the record of 29 he had set against Barbados in their previous match.
 The win assured Canada of a place in the 2007 World Cup as Americas 2 in Pool B. Also that year, a Canadian team won the NA4 and the national team beat the US earlier in the Churchill Cup.